 - hReview | hReview Creator hReview is an open, distributed format, suitable for embedding reviews (of products, services, businesses, events, etc.) in (X)HTML, Atom, RSS, and arbitrary XML.

 rel="nofollow"Is an HTML attribute value used to instruct search engines that a hyperlink should not influence the link target’s ranking in the search engine’s index.
 Regarded as a microformat.

 rel="tag"By adding rel=“tag” to a hyperlink, a page indicates that the destination of that hyperlink is an author-designated “tag” (or keyword/subject) for the current page.
 Note that a tag may just refer to a major portion of the current page (i.e. a blog post). e.g. by placing this link on a page,

-<a href="http://technorati.com/tag/tech" rel="tag">tech</a>, the author indicates that the page has the tag “tech”.
+<a href="https://technorati.com/tag/tech" rel="tag">tech</a>, the author indicates that the page has the tag “tech”.

 - XFN XHTML Friends Network (XFN) is a simple way to represent human relationships using hyperlinks developed by Global Multimedia Protocols Group.
 XFN enables web authors to indicate their relationship(s) to the people in their blogrolls simply by adding a ‘rel’ attribute to their